 Brain Scans Find Differences But No Injury In U.S. Diplomats Who Fell Ill In Cuba

-A close look at the brains of 40 U.S. Embassy workers who developed mysterious symptoms in Cuba has found no evidence of injury.
-The State Department has said the employees were hurt by some sort of attack, in what became known as "Havana syndrome."
+A close look at the brains of 40 U.S. Embassy workers in Cuba who developed mysterious symptoms has found no evidence of injury.
+The State Department has said the employees were hurt by some sort of attack.

 Advanced brain imaging techniques did reveal some subtle differences in the workers' brains, says Ragini Verma, a professor of radiology at the University of Pennsylvania and an author of the study published in this week's JAMA, the journal of the American Medical Association.